 How many times have we said that we couldn’t wait for 2020 to be behind us?
 And now it is behind us, and what has changed?
 Snow, ice, and horrible storms have already hit this country.
-News continues to depress us, and COVID-19 is still killing people and raising havoc.
+News continues to depress us,.
 Depression, anxiety, and suicides are at an all-time high.
 Is there hope?

 Circumstances will always dictate the pulse of a godless culture.
 For the Christian, circumstances are seen as distractions and do not take away our hope in God.
 They never cloud God’s vision or distract Him from accomplishing His plan because He has given us access, through His Son, to His wisdom and His peace that passes all understanding.
 It is available to all who seek after God.
 We all have a clear choice as to whom we will listen and follow in a culture that has lost its mind.

 “Our worship is not a response to how Jesus makes us feel.
 Our worship is a response to Jesus’ worth regardless of how we feel.”
 Voddie Baucham

 “I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect” (Romans 12:1,2).